Art & Design: Industrial Design, MFA

 Overview

-Industrial Design is the human centered design activity that determines the nature of products, services and experiences produced by industry.
-This approach to design reconciles the needs of the user and the producer, combining desirability, viability, feasibility and responsibility.
-Industrial designers also champion the use of design thinking, a user-centered approach which has broad application in many social and business contexts.
-Our definition of Industrial design extends to include the design of interfaces, interactions and user experiences.
+Industrial Design is a human-centered design activity that determines the nature of products, services, and experiences produced by industry.
+This approach to design reconciles the needs of the user and the producer, combining desirability, viability, feasibility, and responsibility.
+Industrial Designers also champion the use of design thinking.
+This user-centered approach has broad application in many social and business contexts.
+Our definition of Industrial Design encompasses the design of products, interfaces, interactions, and user experiences.

-The degree of Master of Fine Arts (MFA) with specialization in Industrial design prepares you for a professional career in higher education or design practice.
-The program of study is highly individualized in order to help you achieve professional excellence by matching your interests, skills, and career goals with the challenge of higher-level study in design, also acknowledging the range of opportunities for interdisciplinary study at the University.
-The program is international in scope and stresses the development of design solutions that are human-centered and culturally appropriate.
+The degree of Master of Fine Arts (MFA) with specialization in Industrial Design (ID) prepares you for a professional career in higher education or entrepreneurial design practice.
+The program of study is highly individualized to help you achieve professional excellence by matching your interests, skills, and career goals with the challenges of advanced academic study in design, while also acknowledging the range of opportunities for interdisciplinary research at the Illinois.
+The program is international in scope, emphasizing the development of design solutions that are human-centered and culturally responsive.

-The three-year MFA is recognized as a terminal qualification in design which enables you to teach Industrial design at University level.
-That program includes the opportunity to assist faculty and to teach courses to undergraduate students.
-It also acts as a preparation for advanced research degrees.
-There are some funds and scholarships available for study in that program but due to the teaching practice element, it is not possible to study the MFA without funding for Teaching Assistant appointments
+The three-year MFA is recognized as a terminal qualification in design, which enables you to teach Industrial Design at the university level.
+The MFA program includes opportunities to assist faculty and to teach courses to undergraduate students.
+It also acts as preparation for advanced research degrees.
+Because the MFA in ID incorporates a teaching practice component, securing funding through Teaching Assistant appointments is an essential aspect of pursuing the MFA in ID.

 By contrast, the two-year MDes program is an advanced professional qualification suited to developing your future design career in practice.
-The content of both programs is broadly similar and students on both programs are in the same classes and studios.
-However, there are no funding opportunities for students in the two-year MDes program except for occasional GA and RA appointments.
+First year content of both programs is broadly similar, and students in both programs enroll in some of the same classes and studios.
+However, there are no funding opportunities for students in the two-year MDes program.

-Both study options are available for those with undergraduate degrees in industrial design or a relevant discipline ( Graphic design, Architecture, Engineering or Business ) and ideally with appropriate professional experience.
+Both study options are available to those with undergraduate degrees in Industrial Design or a relevant discipline (e.g., Graphic Design, Architecture, Engineering, or Business), and ideally, those with appropriate professional experience.

 Admission